peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _intinf_ to floor(max(0, abs(_a_\[0\]))).
 (This is the absolute integer part of the first term in the series, or 0, whichever is greater.)
 2. If _intinf_ is greater than 0, generate unbiased random bits until a zero bit or _intinf_ bits were generated this way.
 If a zero was generated this way, return 0.
 3. Generate an exponential random variate _E_ with rate ln(2).
-This can be done, for example, by using the algorithm given in "[**More Algorithms for Arbitrary-Precision Sampling**](https://peteroupc.github.io/morealg.html)".
+This can be done, for example, by using the algorithm given in "[**Partially-Sampled Random Numbers**](https://peteroupc.github.io/exporand.html)".
 (We take advantage of the exponential distribution's _memoryless property_: given that an exponential random variate _E_ is greater than _intinf_, _E_ minus _intinf_ has the same distribution.)
 4. Set _n_ to 0.
 5. Do the following process repeatedly until the algorithm returns a value:
     1. Set _inf_ to max(0, _a_\[_n_\]), then set _sup_ to min(0, _inf_+_err_\[_n_\]).